-Watch my video recipe for step-by-step instructions for my easy chicken recipe!
+Watch my YouTube video recipe for step-by-step instructions for my easy teriyaki chicken recipe!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 This teriyaki chicken breast recipe starts with the most incredible homemade teriyaki sauce recipe.
 I use the same sauce to marinate the chicken, cook it and glaze it!
 It’s made with soy sauce, water, brown sugar, sesame seed oil, rice vinegar, ginger and garlic.
 Just mix all the ingredients together in a small measuring cup or bowl and it’s ready to be used.
 This sauce can also stand in the refrigerator for up to 1 week if you wish to use it for another recipe.

 Preparing Teriyaki Chicken